Dark Side Of 1888

-It wasn’t before Sunday 8th September at 6 am that the Ripper struck again in the back yard of number 29 Hanbury Street.
+It wasn’t before Sunday 8th September at 6 am that the Ripper struck again in the backyard of number 29 Hanbury Street.
 The premises were built for the silk weavers, in the early eighteen hundreds, and were now rundown cheap lodging houses.
 Number 29 had a cat meat seller in the front shop and it is said that were seventeen people that slept in this building at any one time.
 There was a side passage to the right of the shop that led to a yard, the doorway to the passage was always left unlocked and was a good place for the prostitutes to take their clients to.
-At 5.30 am on that fateful day a park keeper’s wife saw a man and woman standing outside 29 on her way to Spitalfieds market, the were haggling about something.
-She later identified the body as that of the woman she saw, the only description of the man was a 40 year old foreigner dressed shabby with a deerstalker hat.
+At 5.30 am on that fateful day a park keeper’s wife saw a man and woman standing outside 29 on her way to Spitalfields market, they were haggling about something.
+She later identified the body as that of the woman she saw, the only description of the man was a 40-year-old foreigner dressed shabbily in a deerstalker hat.
 She did not see his face as his back was towards her; though she did hear him say “will you?” and the woman replied “Yes”.

 The body was later removed in the same box as Polly Nichols the week before, this body was soon identified as that of Annie Chapman.

 The contents of this website are the property of knowledgeoflondon.com and therefore must not be reproduced without permission.
 Every effort is made to ensure the details contained on this website are correct, however, we cannot accept responsibility for errors and omissions.